awsdocs/amazon-cloudwatch-user-guide/doc_source/example_cloudwatch_PutMetricData_DataSet_section.md

             logger.exception("Couldn't put data set for metric %s.%s.", namespace, name) raise
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/cloudwatch)\.
 +  For API details, see [PutMetricData](https://docs.aws.amazon.com/goto/boto3/monitoring-2010-08-01/PutMetricData) in *AWS SDK for Python \(Boto3\) API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using CloudWatch with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using CloudWatch with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.